Henrietta Hodson

-Henrietta Hodson (26 March 1841 – 30 October 1910) was an English actress and theatre manager best known for her portrayal of comedy roles in the Victorian era.
+Henrietta Ellen Hodson (26 March 1841 – 30 October 1910) was an English actress and theatre manager best known for her portrayal of comedy roles in the Victorian era.
 She had a long affair with the journalist-turned-politician Henry Labouchère, later marrying him.

 Biography

-Hodson was born at Upper Marsh in St Mary's parish, Westminster, London.
+Hodson was born at Upper Marsh, Lambeth in Surrey in the ecclesiastical parish of St Mary-at-Lambeth.
 She was the eldest daughter of George Alfred Hodson (1822–1869), an Irish-born comedian, singer and innkeeper, and Henrietta Elizabeth Noel, an actress and singer.
 Her two sisters, Kate (later Mrs Charles Henry Fenton, but known on stage as Kate Gordon) and Sylvia (Mrs J. Stripling Blythe), were also actresses.
 Hodson's cousin was the theatre producer George Musgrove.